The What And Why of 4-Point Inspections

 4-Point Home Inspection Costs

-People whose property passes can either move forward with their purchasing process or inform their insurance company of the home’s good standing to renew their policy.
-The inspection has proven to the insurance provider that the property is a reasonable risk to become liable for.
-Those whose property fails should fix the safety issues outlined by the inspector, which may lead to unexpected renovation costs, but the safety of your beloved home should take precedence.
+If you're renewing your policy, your inspection will either verify your home's good standing or let you know what safety issues you need to fix.
+While this may lead to unexpected renovation costs, the safety of your beloved home should take precedence.
 A full inspection may be necessary to ensure there are no other underlying issues with the property.
 Talk to a licensed inspector for recommended actions.

 7 Types Of Home Loans For All Home Buyers